 As required under the WGMR Framework, the risk weights of SIMM are defined as the 99th percentile of the 10-day market move of the respective risk factors.
 The calibration of each bucket is based on a set of representative instruments and includes a period of observed market stress.
 For the risk weight calibration of SIMM, 10-day overlapping returns are considered.
-Parameters are calibrated to the margin period of risk of 10 days without scaling.
+Parameters are calibrated to the MPOR of 10 days without scaling.

-Before the market events considered in this report, the SIMM stress period consisted of a one-year continuous time period representing the most volatile time window, based on representative risk factors for each asset class.
-This was determined by sliding a one-year volatility (of the 10-day overlapping return) window from 2 January 2008 through December of each subsequent year with the financial stress event identified at the asset class level.
+Before the market events considered in this report, the SIMM stress period consisted of a oneyear continuous time period representing the most volatile time window, based on representative risk factors for each risk class.
+This was determined by sliding a one-year volatility (of the 10-day overlapping return) window from 2 January 2008 through December of each subsequent year with the financial stress event identified at the risk class level.